SQL Server connector

 If set, result sets will be processed in batches, and regular result set filters will not be invoked -- only result set batch filters (if any).
 This number indicates approximately the largest amount of memory that a batch should grow to before it is submitted to the response filters.
 The actual batches may contain fewer rows if the end of the result set has been reached, or if the Result set batch size (rows) parameter is also specified.

 Typical values are between 1000 and 1000000.
-Very large values may require more heap allocated to the JVM, and will negatively affect latency.
+Very large values may require more heap allocated to the JVM, and will adversely affect latency.

 Tutorial: shows the basics of Gallium Data with SQL Server